maxime-tournier/maxime-tournier.github.com/notes/rigid.md

-The configuration of a rigid body will be expressed using a rigid transform, where the rotation matches that of the principal axis of inertia of the solid, and the translation will correspond to the center of mass of the object.
+The configuration of a rigid body will be expressed using a rigid transform, where the rotation matches that of the principal axis of inertia of the object, and the translation will correspond to the center of mass.

 We further decouple the angular/linear dynamics by choosing a body-fixed frame for angular velocities, and an absolute frame for linear velocities.
 Similar to body-fixed/spatial frames, we index this frame using a $$^r$$ superscript.

-## Mappings

-### Left Translation
+## Left Translation

 $$\dd^r L_h g = \mat{ I & \\  & R_h}$$

-### Right Translation
+## Right Translation

 $$\dd^r R_h g = \mat{ Ad_{R_h^T} & \\ -R_g \hat{t_h} & I}$$